Skip to content

 Common pitfalls

-• Signing a release too early: an association may release a claim while unit owners still have unresolved damage
+• Signing a release too early, while unit owners still have unresolved damage.

-• Failing to invoke the 18-month supplemental window when scope gaps are identified
+• Failing to invoke the supplemental window when scope gaps surface later.

 Who leads association claims